Scrooge: A Christmas Carol

-Scrooge: A Christmas Carol is a 2022 animated Christmas musical fantasy comedy drama film directed by Stephen Donnelly.
-It is an adaptation of the 1970 film Scrooge, written by Leslie Bricusse, which itself is based on the 1843 novel A Christmas Carol by Charles Dickens.
+Scrooge: A Christmas Carol is a 2022 animated family Christmas musical fantasy comedy drama film directed by Stephen Donnelly.
+It is an animated remake of the 1970 film Scrooge, written by Leslie Bricusse, which itself is based on the 1843 novel A Christmas Carol by Charles Dickens.

 The film was produced by Timeless Films, and features the voices of Luke Evans, Olivia Colman, Jessie Buckley, Jonathan Pryce, Johnny Flynn, James Cosmo and Trevor Dion Nicholas.
 It was released in select theaters on November 18, 2022, and on Netflix on December 2, 2022.
 The film is dedicated to Leslie Bricusse, who died a year before its release.
-The film received mixed reviews from critics.
+The film received mixed reviews from critics with criticism aimed at the pacing and humour but praise for the animation, soundtrack, and voice acting.

 Plot

-On Christmas Eve in 1843, a jolly man named Harry encounters his elderly uncle Ebenezer Scrooge and his dog Prudence, but Scrooge evades him long enough to decline giving money to a charity and add in a debt owed to him by local toy shop owner Tom Jenkins, who can barely afford medical treatment for his frail mother.
-After returning to his counting house, he rudely declines an invitation to a Christmas dinner party from Harry and reluctantly lets his clerk, Bob Cratchit, take the next day off for Christmas.
-Bob is underpaid by Scrooge and lives in poverty with his wife Ethel and their many children, including Tiny Tim, who is seriously ill and cannot receive medical treatment due to lack of money.
-Scrooge closes for the night, and he and Prudence go home as Scrooge sings about his exasperation with Christmas ("Tell Me").
+On Christmas Eve in 1843 London, Harry Huffman encounters his cranky uncle, Ebenezer Scrooge and Scrooge's friendly English Mastiff, Prudence.
+Scrooge evades Harry long enough to decline giving money to a charity and add in a debt that is owed by the local toy shop owner, Tom Jenkins, who needed to pay for medical treatment for his mother.

+After returning to his counting house, Scrooge declines an invitation to a Christmas dinner party from Harry.
+Scrooge hates Harry because his sister and Harry's mother, Jen, died giving birth to Harry.
+He reluctantly lets his underpaid clerk, Bob Cratchit, take the next day off for Christmas.
+Bob lives in poverty with his wife, Ethel and their many children, including Tiny Tim, who is gravely sick and cannot receive medical treatment due to lack of money.

-Once he gets home, he is haunted by the spirit of his former business partner and friend, Jacob Marley, who is forced to pull long, heavy chains around his soul as a penalty for the bad actions he made in life.
-He warns Scrooge that he will suffer a similar fate unless he changes for the better.
+After Scrooge closes for the night, he and Prudence go home, where he is haunted by his deceased business partner and Prudence's former owner, Jacob Marley, who taught him to be merciless.
+Marley is forced to pull chains around his soul that represent the bad actions he made when he was alive.
+He warns Scrooge that he will suffer a similar fate unless he changes his greedy ways.
 Marley has arranged for three visitors to teach him how to be a better man.

-Scrooge encounters the first visitor, a wax-like shape-shifting being called Past, who takes him through his life before present.
-Scrooge was forced to work in a factory on Christmas Day as a child due to his father being in a debtors' prison and was visited by his younger sister Jen (who died giving birth to Harry).
-When he was a young man, he worked for a kind-hearted businessman named Mr. Fezziwig and was engaged to his daughter Isabel ("Happiness") before Jacob Marley partnered with him for a better-paying job.
-Isabel witnesses Scrooge and Marley shut down a baker family's shop (the baker is revealed to be Bob Cratchit's father) and leaves Scrooge for focusing more on his business than her ("Later Never Comes").
-Scrooge insists it was because he and Isabel needed to be financially secure before they could be married but expresses regret for pushing her away.
+Scrooge meets the first visitor, a wax-like shape-shifting being called Past, who takes him through his life before present.
+Scrooge's father was sent to debtors' prison, so Scrooge needed to provide income for Jen and their mother.
+After his father was released, he worked for a kind-hearted businessman named Mr. Fezziwig.
+He was engaged to Mr. Fezziwig's daughter, Isabel before Marley offered him a job that had more security.
+Isabel witnessed Scrooge and Marley shut down a bakery that was Bob's childhood home and broke up with Scrooge for focusing more on his business than her.
+Scrooge insists that he and Isabel needed to be financially secure before they could be married but expresses regret for pushing her away.
+Scrooge discovers that Isabel married another man and became a parent.